48 Hours in Louisville: Explore, Eat, Relax

 WHERE TO UNWIND

-If you’re a beer lover, don’t miss Louisville’s local breweries, like Cumberland Brews, which serves great bison burgers.
+If you’re a beer lover, don’t miss Louisville’s local breweries, like Ten20 Craft Brewery, with three local food vendors as to snack on while you sip.
 At Gravely Brewing you’ll find fresh brews, live music, and the Mayan Café food truck right outside its doors.
 If you visit the tap room at 3rd Turn Brewing, you might find the owners and brewers hanging out after work, and you can hit them up with your beer brewing questions.

 WHERE TO GET A GOOD NIGHT’S REST